 The semiconductor industry requires substantial investment in research and development in order to develop and bring to market new and enhanced technologies and products.
-In order to remain competitive, we anticipate that we will need to maintain or increase our levels of research and development expenditures, and we expect research and development expenses to increase in absolute dollars for the foreseeable future, due to the increasing complexity and number of products we plan to develop.
-We do not know whether we will have sufficient resources to maintain or increase the level of investment in research and development required to remain competitive.
-In addition, we cannot assure you that the technologies where we have focused our research and development expenditures will become commercially successful.
-If we are required to invest significantly greater resources than anticipated in our research and development efforts without a corresponding increase in revenue, our operating results could decline.
+In order to remain competitive, we have made significant investments in research and development and anticipate that we will need to maintain or increase our levels of research and development expenditures.
+We expect research and development expenses to increase in absolute dollars for the foreseeable future, due to the increasing complexity and number of products we plan to develop.
+The technologies where we have focused or may focus our research and development expenditures may not become commercially successful.
+Significant investments in unsuccessful research and development efforts could materially adversely affect our business, financial condition and results of operations.
+In addition, increased investments in research and development could cause our cost structure to fall out of alignment with demand for our products, which would have a negative impact on our financial results.